 - Show the students a large cut out equilateral triangle.
 Mark the vertices (corners) of the triangle with different colours.
 Say, "I am going to tear off the corners of this triangle and place them around this point (draw point on board).
 What do you think will happen?"
 Students may have encountered this before but let them guess what they think will happen.
 Tear off the corners and place them about the point to confirm that a half turn (or 180°) is created.

-- Ask them whether they think this will work for any triangle, no matter what shape it is (isosceles, scalene, obtuse).
+- Ask students whether they think every triangle will produce a 'half turn', no matter what shape it is (isosceles, scalene, obtuse).
 Is there a way to check this without tearing off the corners?
-(Measure the interior (inside) angles to see if they total 180º (a half turn).)
+(Measure the interior (inside) angles to see if they total 180° (a half turn).)
 Tell the students to make a variety of triangles and test this conjecture.

 Number of Sides